thomassuedbroecker/simple-qa-pipeline/README.md

 ## 2. Simplified Architecture

-The `simple-qa-pipeline` creates an answer to a question using a [Large Language Model]() inside [Watsonx with the Prompt lab](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx&audience=wdp) and it searches for documents with Watson Discovery to provide the context.
+The `simple-qa-pipeline` creates an answer to a question using a [Large Language Model]() inside [watsonx with the Prompt lab](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx&audience=wdp) and it searches for documents with Watson Discovery to provide the context.

 ![](/images/simple-pipeline-pipeline.drawio.png)